None of this is promotional. I am not paid by Target to do this. Boy, I wish I were. Someone let them know!

 Verdict: I'd rather go with Tillamook for the extra sharp.

 Lentils are little flat grains that are good at making you feel full.
 I usually cook mine in a crock pot for a few hours and eat them in their own liquid, which gains a nice, earthy flavor.
 It would probably absorb flavors fairly well.
 Remember to salt that water!

 The texture gets mushier the longer you have them cooked and sitting.
 It's still edible, but my preference is to the 'just barely finished cooking ' side of the equation.

 Verdict: Good.
 Would repurchase.

-It doesn't taste like much of anything, but it's .99 cents, so I guess you could do worse.
-I wanted to use it in a smoothie without opting for a dairy-based option, while having flavors I don't often use on hand.
+It doesn't taste like much of anything.
+It's .99 cents, so you could do worse.
+I wanted to use it in a smoothie to replace a dairy-based option.
 The taste is minimal.

 Verdict: Spring for the Bai Molokai Coconut instead.
 There's also a pineapple option.